|

 Biospecimen: A sample of a biological material, such as blood, urine, tissue, cells, or stool collected from participants for research.

-BRCA1: A gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the mutation.
+BRCA1: A gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the genetic mutation.
 See also gene, mutation.

-BRCA2: A gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the mutation.
+BRCA2: A gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the genetic mutation.
 See also gene, mutation.

 Cancer burden: How the number of cancer cases and results of cancer affect a country, community, family, or one person.
 For example, the cancer burden for a specific person depends on their risk factors for cancer, how well they manage their modifiable risk factors, how closely they follow the recommended cancer screening schedule, if they develop cancer, and their access to high-quality cancer treatment.
 See What Is Cancer Control?